-Dual Language Immersion Program Overview
+Spanish Dual-Language Immersion Program Overview

-Research shows that students who take part in an immersion classroom, consistently develop native-like levels of comprehension, such as listening and reading skills, in their second language.
-Beginning in the 2020-21 school year, the Olathe Public Schools will offer a dual language immersion program at two elementary schools: Black Bob and Manchester Park elementary schools.
+Students start in kindergarten and learn to read and write in two languages as they progress through elementary school.
+Research shows that students who take part in an immersion classroom consistently develop native-like levels of comprehension, such as listening and reading skills, in their second language.
+Students remain with other students in the immersion program during all years of elementary school, building on their progress together.

 Questions?
 See additional information on the webpage tabs to the left or contact District Coordinator for ELL & World Languages Michael Flenthrope via email at firstname.lastname@example.org.